wontothree/wontothree.github.io/_posts/project/cartpole/2024-07-27-introduction.md

 categories:
   - cartpole
 ---
+# Abstract

+The pole is attached by an un-actuated joint to the cart.
+The cart is controlled by a linear actuator, that drives the cart left or right.

+The goal is to swing the pole up and balance it above the cart using motor control.

+# Introduction

 # Project

 Nonlinear Model Predictive Control vs. Deep Reinforcement Learning: A Comprehensive Numerical Comparison of Model-Free and Model-Based Methodologies in Cart Pole